Skip to main content

 In the traditional TLS/SSL setup, the server is authenticated to the client using an SSL certificate, which contains the server's public key.
 This allows the client to verify the server's identity.
 However, the client is not always authenticated in this scenario, meaning the server cannot be sure of the client's identity.

 MTLS extends the security of TLS by requiring mutual authentication between both the client and the server.
 In MTLS, both the client and the server present their respective SSL certificates to each other to verify their identities.
-This means that not only the server authenticates itself to the client, but the client also authenticates itself to the server.
+This means that not only the server authenticates itself to the client, but the client also authenticates itself to the server. โ€‹ The process of MTLS can be summarized as follows:

 1. The client initiates a connection to the server.